 edition is developed based on the AlwaysOn technology.
 It is supported only for SQL

-later based on your business requirements.
+instances later based on your business requirements.

 |Production databases for large- and medium-sized enterprises, such as online retailers, automobile companies, and ERP providers|